Duality and small functors: Enriched representability in the dual category of spectra

 \section{Enriched representability in the dual category of spectra}

-In this section, we apply the model of the opposite category of spectra to an enriched version of the representability theorem.
-We can take care only of small functors by this method, since these are the objects of our model category.
+In this section, we use our model of the opposite category of spectra to prove an enriched version of the Brown representability theorem for that category.
+This theorem classifies representable functors up to homotopy in terms of their commutation with certain homotopy limits.

+In Section~\ref{Q-loc} we have established a Quillen equivalence between the $Q$-local model structure on $\Sp^\Sp$ and the category $\Sp^\op$.
+The latter is equivalent to the full subcategory of representable functors.
+We are going to prove that fibrant functors in the $Q$-local model structure are precisely those functors that commute up to weak equivalences with the required homotopy colimits.
+This establishes our representability theorem.

+In more detail, starting from the fibrant-projective model structure on $\Sp^{\Sp}$ we will prove that the $Q$-localization constructed in Section~\ref{Q-loc} is precisely the localization that ensures that the local objects are those functors that take homotopy pullbacks to homotopy pullbacks and commute with products up to homotopy.
+In other words, we have to show that $Q$-localization is the localization with respect to the class $\cal E=\cal F_1\cup\cal F_2$ of maps where